TDNPGL/TDNPGL/docs/source/setting_project.rst

 First way
 ---------
 * Create a .NET Core project, I recommend you call it [Game Name] .Assets.
-* Create a Xamarin Forms, WPF, WinForms or GTKSharp application, I recommend you call it [Game Name].
+* Create a Xamarin Forms, WinForms or GTKSharp application, I recommend you call it [Game Name].
 [Platform name].
 * After that you need to add references to TDNPGL.Core to all these projects and TDNPGL.Views.
 [Platform name] to the client project of the game.

 .. tip:: I recommend using the second method because the first is deprecated